Kaiser Permanente drug coverage

 Drugs are classified into 6 tiers.
 Learn more about Part D coverage.

-(Go to the Formulary to download a PDF of our 2020 Medicare Advantage Part D comprehensive formulary.
+(Go to the Formulary to download a PDF of our 2021 Medicare Advantage Part D comprehensive formulary.
 You can view it online or print a copy anytime.
-To request a printed formulary, contact Member Services at 1-888-901-4600 or TTY WA Relay 711, 8 a.m. - 8 p.m., 7 days a week.)
+To request a printed formulary, contact Member Services at 1-888-901-4600 or TTY 711, 8 a.m. - 8 p.m., 7 days a week.)

-Kaiser Permanente Medicare Advantage plans may add or remove drugs from the formulary during the year.
+Changes to the formulary.
+Kaiser Permanente Medicare Advantage health plans may add or remove drugs from the formulary during the year.

-Generally, if you are taking a drug that was covered at the beginning of the year, we will not discontinue coverage of the drug during the coverage year except when we receive information from the FDA that a drug is no longer safe or effective.
+Generally, if you are taking a drug that was covered at the beginning of the year, we will not discontinue coverage of the drug during the coverage year except when we receive information from the Food and Drug Administration (FDA) that a drug is no longer safe or effective.
 Complete information about these changes is included in the formulary documents above.

 Examples of changes that could affect you include: